kyaiooiayk/Awesome-ML-Project/README.md

 - Don't train the model on the entire data.
 Split into train, valid, test.
 Fit your model on train, optimize on valid, and measure on test.
 - Don't toss too many uncorrelated and unnecessary features.
 Reduce, reduce, reduce down to the essentials!
 - Don't celebrate too early.
 Watch out for data leakage and overfitted model.
+- In fraud modeling, AUC is not the only metric that matters.
+You have to consider what is the fraud loss in $ and lifetime value $ lost should you ban the wrong user.
+- In a recommender system, CTR or NDCG is not the only metric that matters.
+You have to consider candidate diversity, feedback bias, and $ monetization generated from purchases or Ads
 ***

 ## Failed projects